-Second: That, at the time of such transportation, the defendant knew that the motor vehicle [vessel] [aircraft] had been stolen.
+Third: That, at the time the defendant transported the motor vehicle [vessel] [aircraft] in interstate [foreign] commerce, he [she] knew the motor vehicle [vessel] [aircraft] was stolen.

 The word "stolen" as used in the indictment in this case means all wrongful and dishonest takings of motor vehicles, vessels, or aircraft, with the intent to deprive the owner, temporarily or permanently, of the rights and benefits of ownership.